 Christmas (December 25)

 Christmas is the most prominent winter holiday.
 Its celebration is both secular and sacred.
 You’ll likely find that many advertisers “bundle” all the December holidays into one.
-It will depend on the advertiser.
+Developing the right wintry mix for their advertising goals will depend on the advertiser.

 Christmas ad themes can vary from holiday shopping (which we covered in November national day campaign ideas) to religious acknowledgment to simply ads of celebration.

-There is the chance to be both fun with ad campaigns or more earnest.
+Companies have the chance to be both fun with ad campaigns or more earnest.
 What may catch your advertisers’ eyes is something different.
-Consider where your advertisers’ products or services most impact the Christmas buyer’s journey.
+Consider where their products or services most impact the Christmas buyer’s journey.

 Another example is a local catering company that may want to promote Christmas dinner deals for last-minute plans.
 These ads are more urgent and would likely run within the two weeks before the holiday.